Synthetic oil: Group V: Other synthetics

 Group V base oils are defined by API as any other type of oil other than mineral oils or PAO lubricants.

 Esters are the most famous synthetics in Group V, which are 100% synthetic chemical compounds consisting of a carbonyl adjacent to an ether linkage.
 They are derived by reacting an oxoacid with a hydroxyl compound such as an alcohol or phenol.
 Esters are usually derived from an inorganic acid or organic acid in which at least one -OH (hydroxyl) group is replaced by an -O-alkyl (alkoxy) group, most commonly from carboxylic acids and alcohols.
-That is to say, esters are formed by condensing an acid with an alcohol.
+That is to say, esters are formed by condensing of an acid with an alcohol.

 Many chemically different "esters"—due to their polarity and usually excellent lubricity—are used for various reasons as either "additives" or "base stocks" for lubricants.